Homeschool

 Free Math & Language Workbooks

 Since I haven’t started homeschooling yet I don’t know if Olivia will enjoy using the Good and the Beautiful workbooks as part of her day.
 If she does, great!
 If she doesn’t, great!
-Either way, my goal is to find the lessons and follow-up work that sparks something in her and if these books aren’t something that serve her, we’ll find something else to use.
-If workbooks aren’t your child’s thing, there are other things you can try.
+Either way, my goal is to find the lessons and follow-up work that sparks something in her and if these books don’t serve her, we’ll find something else to use.
+If workbooks aren’t your child’s thing, there are so many other great resources out there.

 I’m skipping most of the 3 part cards that I previously had in my classroom.
 In my observations, my daughter is uninterested in them so they don’t serve a purpose.
 Instead, I’ll fill her shelves with books and artifacts that interest her and spark further work.
 Make sure you are filling your shelves with things that will draw your child in, not things that you think are supposed to go there, or that look extra pretty.
 I’ve learned this the hard way when my beautiful shelves collect dust because I made them the way I wanted them and not the way my children did.